jrosen/jrosen.github.io/_projects/2024-08-30-model-broker.md

 - Integration with Feature Platform
 - Dynamic feature computation
 - Efficient feature caching and retrieval
+- **Consumer-Independent Feature Management**: One of the most powerful aspects of the Model Broker is its tight integration with our Feature Platform.
+This integration creates a crucial abstraction layer where:
+  - Consumers only need to provide basic input data
+  - Model Broker automatically determines and fetches all required features for each model
+  - Models can be retrained and redeployed with new feature requirements without consumer coordination
+  - This decoupling enables rapid model iteration and deployment without impacting downstream services

 ### Parallel Model Execution
 - Concurrent model inference